BDSM: Prevalence

 A representative study done from 2001 to 2002 in Australia found that 1.8% of sexually active people (2.2% men, 1.3% women but no significant sex difference) had engaged in BDSM activity in the previous year.
 Of the entire sample, 1.8% of men and 1.3% of women had been involved in BDSM.
 BDSM activity was significantly more likely among bisexuals and homosexuals of both sexes.
 But among men in general, there was no relationship effect of age, education, language spoken at home or relationship status.
 Among women, in this study, activity was most common for those between 16 and 19 years of age and least likely for females over 50 years.
 Activity was also significantly more likely for women who had a regular partner they did not live with, but was not significantly related with speaking a language other than English or education.

 Another representative study, published in 1999 by the German Institut für rationale Psychologie, found that about 2/3 of the interviewed women stated a desire to be at the mercy of their sexual partners from time to time.
 69% admitted to fantasies dealing with sexual submissiveness, 42% stated interest in explicit BDSM techniques, 25% in bondage.
-A 1976 study in the general US population suggests three percent have had positive experiences with Bondage or master-slave roleplaying.
+A 1976 study in the general US population suggests three per cent have had positive experiences with Bondage or master-slave roleplaying.
 Overall 12% of the interviewed females and 18% of the males were willing to try it.
-A 1990 Kinsey Institute report stated that 5% to 10% of Americans occasionally engage in sexual activities related to BDSM.
-11% of men and 17% of women reported trying bondage.
+A 1990 Kinsey Institute report stated that 5% to 10% of Americans occasionally engage in sexual activities related to BDSM, 11% of men and 17% of women reported trying bondage.
 Some elements of BDSM have been popularized through increased media coverage since the middle 1990s.
 Thus both black leather clothing, sexual jewelry such as chains and dominance roleplay appear increasingly outside of BDSM contexts.